tronprotocol/tronweb/README.md

 - Version built for Node.js v6 and above
 - Version built for browsers with more than 0.25% market share

-You can access either version specifically from the `dist/` folder.
+You can access either version specifically from the [dist](dist) folder.

 TronWeb is also compatible with frontend frameworks such as:
 - Angular